atecarlos/protractor-http-mock/README.md

 	  request: {
 	    path: '/products/1/items',
 	    method: 'GET',
-	    params: { // These match params as they would be passed in the $http method.
+	    params: { // These match params as they would be passed to the $http service.
 This is an optional field.
 	      page: 2,
 	      status: 'onsale'
+	    },
+	    queryString: { // These match query string parameters that are part of the URL as passed in to the $http service.
+This is an optional field.
+	      param1: 'My first qs parameters',
+	      param2: 'Second parameter'
 	    }
 	  },
 	  response: {
 	  	data: {}, // This is the return value for the matched request
 	    status: 500 // The HTTP status code for the mocked response.
 This is an optional field.
 	  }